ohadch/ohad-dev-blog/content/posts/scheduling-api-requests-with-prefect-part-1.md

 draft = false
 +++

+_Note: This post is part of a series of posts about Prefect._

 ## Introduction

 One of the most common tasks in data engineering is to make API requests.
 This is a task that can be automated with Prefect.
-Prefect is a Python library that allows you to build, schedule and monitor workflows.
-It is a great tool for automating data science tasks.
-In this post, I will show you how to use Prefect to schedule API requests.
+Prefect is an ecosystem for building, running, and monitoring data workflows.
+Its core is open source, and it is written in Python.

+This is the first post in a series of posts about Prefect.
+At the end of this series, you will be able to create, run, and monitor Prefect flows.
+In this post, we will learn about Prefect, and we will create a simple Prefect flow that makes a GET request to the Bored API, prints the response to the console, and saves it as a Prefect artifact.

+You may view the source code for this post [here](https://github.com/ohadch/ohad-dev-blog-examples/tree/master/prefect-schedule-api-requests).

 ## Assumptions